uab-cgds-worthey/rosalution/README.md

     - [Clone Repository](#clone-repository)
     - [Environment Setup](#environment-setup)

+:D :D :D :D :D :D :D :D :D :D :D :D :D :D
+This is only for experimenting to see if a PR from a fork still properly triggers CI/CD on a PR without the synchronization event happening.

 ### Prerequisites

 The following pre-requisites are required to be installed in the target *NIX environment for